 When you apply for Social Security Disability you are asked to fill out a Function Report.
 You can find a copy here (SSA-3373)

-Question #18: This is essentially the same question you were asked in question 10, Social Security intentionally asks similar questions to test the integrity of your answers.
+Question #18: This is essentially the same question you were asked in question 10.
+Social Security intentionally asks similar questions to test the integrity of your answers.
 Your answers to question 10 should be honest and complete, and they should be consistent with your answers to question 18.

-There is an old lawyer joke: “free advice is worth what you paid for it”, well here is some that is worth its weight in gold.
-If you are applying for Social Security Disability you will have to see a medical or physiological professional on a regular basis in order to document your claim.
+There is an old lawyer joke: “free advice is worth what you paid for it.”
+Well, here is some that is worth its weight in gold.
+If you are applying for Social Security Disability, you will have to see a medical or physiological professional on a regular basis in order to document your claim.
 Your doctor or therapist should be made aware that you are pursuing a disability claim, you will need their help.
-If they “don’t want to get involved” find a different doctor if you can, you will probably get better care as well.
+If they “don’t want to get involved,” find a different doctor if you can—you will probably get better care as well.

-Or you can go here for help finding affordable medical care.
+You can go here for help finding affordable medical care.